How Turmeric Can Relieve UTI Symptoms

 Antibiotics can cure urinary tract infections, but long-term use of antibiotics can contribute to damage to the healthy bacteria present inside the urinary tract.
 A 1999 study published in the “Journal of Agricultural and Food Chemistry” found that turmeric (curcumin) for UTIs is effective, and it virtually killed various strains of bacteria.
 Moreover, a 2009 article in the journal “Food Chemistry” found that curcumin’s antibacterial action killed both Staphylococcus aureus and E. coli bacteria, which commonly provoke UTIs.

-Turmeric for UTIs: A Quick Glance:
+Turmeric for UTIs: A Quick Glance

 We are living in the “post-antibiotic era,” which means that known anti-microbial are becoming less effective due to pathogenic bacteria evolving resistant.
 Therefore, researchers are shifting to plants and herbs to discover ideas, inspiration, and new cures for infections like UTIs.
 About half of all women and men in the U.S. experience a UTI once in their lifetime.
 So women are at higher risk of developing UTIs.
 It happens due to E.coli bacterial infections in the urinary tract with distinct symptoms, including: